|

 how you look.
 Chris says he still writes every day.
 Good

-with; everything else is craft, which can be learned and
+everything else is craft, which can be learned and developed.

 Rewriting

-analogies I heard all week was at a Nashville Songwriters
+I heard all week was at a Nashville Songwriters Association

 6.)